 Transmit equalization is the most common technique in high-speed links design.
-It is usually implemented through an FIR filter.
-It pre-distorts or shapes the data over several bit periods in order to invert the channel loss/distortion.
-The low frequency components get de-emphasized in
+It is usually implemented using an FIR filter.
+It pre-distorts or shapes the data over several bit periods in

-Figure 2 With (blue)/Without(red) FFE Equalizer (a) TX data pattern (b) Transmitted data pattern at RX side
+Figure 2 With (blue)/Without(red) FFE Equalizer (a) TX Data Pattern (b) Transmitted Data Pattern at RX Side After The Channel